Posts Tagged ‘Marcel Duchamp’

 leave a comment »

-(Note: This post is the thirty-seventh installment in my author’s commentary for The Icon Thief, covering Chapter 36.
-You can read the earlier installments here.)
+Note: This post is the fifty-second installment in my author’s commentary for City of Exiles, covering Chapter 51.
+You can read the earlier installments here.

 Like this: